Carlos Correa Preview, Player Props: Twins vs. Rays

 Carlos Correa At The Plate

-- Correa has driven in a run in 42 games this season (32.8%), including 14 games with more than one RBI (10.9%).
-He has also driven home three or more of his team's runs in five contests.
+- In 42 games this season (32.6%), Correa has picked up an RBI, and in 14 of those games (10.9%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.